-Greatly to ground our ideas.
-In particular, we used her definitions of vulnerability and self-worth and applied those ideas to teaching.
-She defines vulnerability as experiencing uncertainty, risk, or emotional exposure.
-When we began our presentation, we asked participants to share their associations with the word "vulnerability" and how they felt when someone provided feedback on their practice.
-We got responses like: "Defensive!
-They don't know my class/students/context," "Who are they to judge me?" and "I'm still learning-they haven't seen me at my best" so we knew we weren't alone in our experiences around vulnerability and feedback.
+One-Word Participant Associations with the Word Vulnerability responses like: "Defensive!
+They don't know my class/ students/context," "Who are they to judge me?" and "I'm still learning-they haven't seen me at my best" so we knew we weren't alone in our experiences around vulnerability and feedback.